k08045kk/CopyTabTitleUrl/README.md

 ## Features
+You can customize the extension by setting options.

-You can perform the following actions.
+You can perform the following clipboard copy actions.
-+ Copy the title and URL to the clipboard
++ Copy the title and URL
-+ Copy the title to the clipboard
++ Copy the title
-+ Copy the URL to the clipboard
++ Copy the URL
-+ Copy the format to the clipboard
++ Copy the format (Example: Markdown, Hyperlink, etc)

 You can perform actions on the following tabs.
 + Current tab
 + Multiple selected tabs
 + Current window tabs
-+ All window tabs
++ All tabs

 You can perform actions from the following operations.
 + Context menu (all, page, selection, link, image, browser action, tab)
 + Browser action (popup, click)
 + Keyboard shortcuts

+You can perform the following auxiliary functions.
++ Decode the URL
++ Decode the punycode
++ Copy in HTML format